leonlauer/DS_Data_Visualization_2024_Leon_Lauer/README.md

 ## Project description
 The use case focuses on the teams of the 2024 European Championship in Germany.
 The visualizations were created to compare the participating countries with each other.
+The information used for the visualizations comes from the data set "Uefa Euro 2024 Players"

 ## Data